Roadtrip around Norfolk Island QLD

 Day 5: Relaxation and Shopping

-Art Galleries: Explore local art galleries showcasing Norfolk’s unique artistic talent such as:
+Art Galleries: Explore local art galleries showcasing Norfolk Island’s unique artistic talent, including:

-• Aatuti Art.
-Art Gallery with locally made giftware.
+• Aatuti Art: Gallery featuring locally made giftware.

 Burnt Pine retail therapy: Spend the day in Burnt Pine, the main shopping area, and relax.
-See Travellarks’ Things to do around Norfolk Island for suggestions.
+See Travellarks’ Things to do around Norfolk Island for suggestions on retail escapes, Good Eats and Foodies.

-For walkers who on the roam to discover more a variety of walks – nothing is very far but you can join up trails and tracks by looking here Norfolk Island Walks.
+For Walkers: nothing is very far but you can join up trails and tracks by looking AT Norfolk Island Walks.

-• No fruit, vegetables or food of any kind is to be taken ashore by passengers.
+• No fruit, vegetables, or food of any kind can be brought ashore by passengers.

-• Norfolk Island is small, so it’s easy to explore at a leisurely pace.
+• Norfolk Island is small, making it easy to explore at a leisurely pace.

-• Pick up souvenirs or books on Norfolk Island’s history at the former Royal Engineers Office (REO) beside the Kingston Pier at the Museum Shop.
+• Visit the former Royal Engineers Office (REO) beside Kingston Pier for souvenirs and books on the island’s history.

 • Check for local events or festivals happening during your visit.